Italian Socialist Party (2007): 2018 general and 2019 EP elections

 In the run-up to the 2018 general election the PSI, the Greens and Civic Area formed the Together electoral list.
 The list obtained a mere 0.6% of the vote and no seats, but Nencini was re-elected to the Senate from the single-seat constituency of Arezzo and Fausto Longo was elected in an overseas constituency from the PD's list.
 Nencini joined the Mixed Group, while Longo joined a sub-group of the Mixed Group composed of minor centre-left parties, such as Popular Alternative.

 In March 2019, during a party congress, Enzo Maraio was elected secretary to replace Nencini, who was later elected president.

-In the run up to the 2019 European Parliament election the PSI formed an electoral pact with More Europe, a liberal party.
+In the 2019 European Parliament election the PSI ran within an electoral list led by More Europe, a liberal party, latest re-incarnation of the Radical Party, which obtained 3.1% of the vote and no seats.
+In the 2019 Basilicata regional election the party won 3.8% in one of its residual strongholds.

 In September 2019 the PSI was instrumental in the formation of the parliamentary group of Italia Viva, Renzi's new party, in the Senate.

-2022 general election
+2022 general election and aftermath

-In July 2022, the party announced it would join the Democratic and Progressive Italy list led by Enrico Letta, within the centre-left coalition, for the 2022 general election.
+In July 2022 the party announced it would join the Democratic and Progressive Italy list led by Enrico Letta, within the centre-left coalition, for the 2022 general election.

+In 2023 a group of dissidents formed the "Liberal Socialist Association" (ASL), under the leadership of Oreste Pastorelli.
+They included former leader Nencini, Craxi (who did not leave the party), Del Bue, Enrico Buemi, Ugo Intini and Giovanni Crema.
+Together with the new party, an online newspaper named La Giustizia, edited by Del Bue, was launched.

+In March 2024, in the run-up of the 2024 European Parliament election, the party was a founding member of a broad, liberal and pro-Europeanist list named "United States of Europe" (SUE), along with More Europe, Italia Viva, the Italian Radicals and the European Liberal Democrats, in order to overcome the 4% electoral threshold.
+In late April the list was joined also by L'Italia c'è.
+As opposed to the PSI, the recently-formed ASL joined the electoral list led by Action.
+In the election, SUE and Action obatained 3.8% and 3.4% of vote, respectively, and no seats.

+At the extraordinary congress held in March 2025 Maraio was re-elected secretary unopposed.